1129782yy/2021-Fall-studio/_posts/2021-9-12-Some-Considerations-Before-The-Design.md

 A family on the verge of a new life.The wife is pregnant or the couple is actively trying to have a baby.
 A family that loves to party.

-All this means that the owners need a place to live in for the long term.Friends and children are special fetters,which giving people a strong sense of belonging and involvement.They are in the stage of building their "home"..
+All this means that the owners need a place to live in for the long term.Friends and children are special fetters,which giving people a strong sense of belonging and involvement.They are in the stage of building their "home".

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll